View Charles Logan's Obituary on dailymemphian.com and share memories

 Charles is survived by his daughter, Emily Logan (Kathy) of Bolivar, TN; his parents, James Thomas Logan, Jr. and Jane Duncan Logan of Whiteville, TN; his sister, Ashley Logan of Brownsville, TN; his maternal grandparents, Charlie and Pauline Duncan of Somerville, TN; three nieces, Makayla Reyes, Avery Logan, and Jaylynn Reyes; and his nephew, Dakota Reyes.
 He was preceded in death by his paternal grandparents, Jimmy and Betty Logan.

-Due to current national conditions and the family's concern and well-being of others, the family will have a private funeral service at the Peebles Main Funeral Chapel in Somerville with interment at the Dancyville Cemetery.
+Funeral Services for Scooter were held at 2 P.M.
+Friday, April 17, 2020, at the Peebles Main Funeral Chapel in Somerville with Rev. Robert "Bob" Brooks, pastor of Dancyville Assembly of God, officiating.
+Interment followed in the Dancyville Assembly of God Cemetery.

-Those honored to serve as pallbearers will be Danny Logan, Jonathan Hogan, Dylan Logan, Daniel Logan, Eric walls, Nick Crutcher, Diego Dowdy, and Wayne Pittman.
+Those honored to serve as pallbearers were Danny Logan, Jonathan Hogan, Dylan Logan, Daniel Logan, Eric Walls, Nick Crutcher, Diego Dowdy, and Wayne Pittman.

 The family requests that memorials be directed to St. Jude Memorial Giving, 501 St. Jude Place, Memphis, TN 38105-9959.